ahmedmunir/django-blog/README.md

 # Django-blog:
 This is my final project for course [CS50's Web programming with Python and Javascript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript).
 My website is about writing articles and sharing it with the others, choose appropriate categories for each article and interact with the articles of the others by adding comments.
 My website template is powered by [Bootstrap Blog Template](https://bootstrapious.com/p/bootstrap-blog) with some modifications from me.
+Website is powered by **PostgreSQL** database.

 ## Installation
 use the package manager [pip](https://pip.pypa.io/en/stable/) to install required packages